10 Hygiea: Name

 Herschel corresponded with other European scientists and astronomers to hear their thoughts on the name Parthenope for de Gasparis's discovery, although by the time he reached out to de Gasparis, Hygiea had already been named one month earlier.
 When Schumacher, editor of Astronomische Nachrichten, learned of the name proposed by de Gasparis and Capocci, he complained in a letter addressed to Herschel on 26 June 1849 that it had the Italian spelling instead of the Latin form, as conventionally done for all the other planets.
 Regardless, de Gasparis recognized Herschel's suggestion and expressed desire to realize Herschel's wish.
 On 11 May 1850, de Gasparis discovered the asteroid 11 Parthenope and acknowledged Herschel for the name in his announcement.

 There are multiple variations on the Latin spelling of Hygiea, including Hygièa, Hygia, and Hygea.
-The modern English form Hygiea is a less common variant of the name of the goddess, which in Greek is Ὑγίεια (Hygieia) or Ὑγεῖα (Hygeia).
+The modern English form Hygiea is a less common variant of the goddess's name, which in Greek is Ὑγίεια (Hygieia) or Ὑγεῖα (Hygeia).
 The name was often spelled Hygeia (and occasionally Hygea) by astronomers during the early 1850s, though by the 1860s, the spelling Hygiea became commonplace.
 According to the English astronomer John Russell Hind, the adjective Borbonica had been dropped by 1852.